fishsticks89/hw-topics-design-for-game/TechSpec.md

     - **Behavior** resets position of paddle after point is scored

 **for ball**
-- position - point: indicates current position of paddle
+- position - point: indicates current position of ball
-- direction - string: indicates if movement is direction "UP" or "DOWN"
-- move - method
-    - **Input**: `string direction` - direction of movement
-    - **Behavior**: updates position based on 'direction'
 - resetPosition
     - **Input**: 'boolean hasScored' - if a team has scored or not just now
-    - **Behavior** resets position of paddle after point is scored
+    - **Behavior** resets position of ball after point is scored
 - collide
     - **Input**: 'boolean collided' - if ball position == paddle position or == wall position
-    - **Behavior**: ball bounces
+    - **Behavior**: ball bounces/changes direction